As if having a newborn and 4 other blessings was not enough, we decided to become proud Jersey milking cow owners.

 4 weeks after baby Amos was born, a local family called us regarding a registered Jersey they had for sale.
 And the rest is history.

 We love our wonderful Blossom!
 My husband and kids milk her, and I reap the fruit of Blossom’s good pasture grazing by being creative with our many gallons of milk.
-One of my experiments has been in making various flavors of yogurt cheese.
+One of my experiments has been in making various flavors of yogurt cheese and other cheese balls.

 Since I am nursing a little one and homeschooling, time is not on my side.
 I needed a simple way to make cheese and add some variety to it as well.